Gantz: O: Production

 On November 17, 2015, the film was originally announced in the December issue of Miracle Jump as an untitled, "full 3DCG" Gantz anime film.
 On April 18, 2016, the title of the movie was revealed to be Gantz: O and would be based on the Osaka arc of the original manga.
 Several trailers were released for the film throughout the year, featuring music from the Japanese band, The Dresscodes.

 On August 3, 2016, Hiroya Oku discussed the creation of the film at an event, "GANTZ: O NIGHT ~ @hiroya_oku SHIBUYA Mission ~," alongside director Yasushi Kawamura, motion capture performer Asami Katsura, and a replica of the Gantz orb.
-While Oku liked previous 3DCG films based on the manga, he was dissatisfied with parts of the film though was surprised it met his ideals.
+Oku stated in regards to the creation of the film that while he has liked previous 3DCG films, he was left dissatisfied with parts of them, but was surprised that Gantz: O met his ideals despite fears he had.

 Release

-Gantz: O was released in Japan by Toho on October 14, 2016.
+Gantz: O was first screened on September 8, 2016, at the 73rd Venice International Film Festival.
+It was released in Japan by Toho on October 14, 2016.
 The Blu-ray was released on February 22, 2017.

 The film had its English language debut at the Tokyo International Film Festival on November 19, 2016.
 A separate English dub became available to stream on Netflix on February 18, 2017.